qaisjp/comm2-report/chapters/2-bg/1-comm1.md

 **Version History**

-This section is a table with at least four columns: "Version", "Publish Date", "Changes" and "Download".
+This section is a table with at least four columns, with additional columns shown to administrators: "Version", "Publish Date", "Changes" and "Download".

 This list can be very long and most users are only interested in the most recent updates, or updates since the last visit.
 To improve user experience, we could:

-- show a "see more" button to expand the list of versions shown, if many versions have been uploaded
+- Show a "see more" button to expand the list of versions shown, if many versions have been uploaded.
-- track what resources the user downloads, and highlight versions that have been published since the user downloaded the resource
+- Track what resources the user downloads, and highlight versions that have been published since the user downloaded the resource.

 For administrators, an additional "Contents" link is shown.
 This leads to a page that shows the `meta.xml` file of the resource and the contents of each script that has been included.
-If the script is compiled, the backend will decompile the script and present the administrator with the decompiled version of the script, for auditing purposes.
+If the script is compiled to bytecode, the backend will decompile the script and present the administrator with the decompiled version of the script, for auditing purposes.

 To improve user experience, we should present a list of scripts names in the form of hyperlinks, instead of requiring the user to scroll through the entire page.
 Additionally, the user should be able to collapse individual scripts that have been reviewed.